deislabs/bindle/docs/label-spec.md

 key1 = "value 1"

 [feature.wasm]
-# These fields are illustrative only
+# These fields are illustrative only.
+They don't have any meaning to Bindle.
-runtime = "wasmtime-v1.2.3"
+runtime = "wasmtime-1.2.3"
-dependencies = [foo-v1.0.0, bar-v2.3.4]
+dependencies = ["foo-1.0.0", "bar-2.3.4"]
 ```

 ## Top Level Fields